This comprehensive guide to Usability Testing explains what is Usability Testing, why we need it, its methods, examples, process, and tools:

 - Ease of Learning or familiarizing with the system

-- Satisfaction of the user with the entire experience
+- The satisfaction of the user with the entire experience

 Usability has many dimensions to it.
 It is all about the user’s ‘experience’ during their interaction with an application and their ‘feeling’ towards it.
 A structured Usability Test translates this experience/feeling into a Validation Process.

-Web and mobile applications rule the business world in recent times.
-These apps being efficient, effective, easy, simple, appealing, engaging etc. is very critical for them to be embraced by the customers.
-Usability testing is all about determining if a site is what the user would want to use and come back to or not.
+The Web and mobile applications rule the business world in recent times.
+These apps being efficient, effective, easy, simple, appealing, engaging, etc. is very critical for them to be embraced by the customers.
+The Usability Test is all about determining if a site is what the user would want to use and come back to or not.

 This not only applies to software systems.
-Any machine/interface that has a human interaction has got to satisfy these rules.
-How, you ask?
+Any machine/interface that has human interaction has got to satisfy these rules.
+How do you ask?
 Democracy would suffer if the voting machines were not usable.
 I wouldn’t vote if I had to click more than one button to choose my candidate, would you?
 Exactly!

-Usability testing results effect the design of the product.
-So, ideally, usability testing should start at the design level.
+Usability Test results affect the design of the product.
+So, ideally, the usability test should start at the design level.
 But that is not all; software undergoes many changes/interpretations/implementations throughout the SDLC process.
-To make sure that we do not make usability related mistakes at any of these steps – usability testing should be conducted often and continuously for maximum results.
+To make sure that we do not make usability related mistakes at any of these steps – this testing should be conducted often and continuously for maximum results.

 The users can then provide information, on whether: